Number of Jobs

 |This Job is Ranked in|

-|The 100 Best Jobs||#46|
+|The 100 Best Jobs||#66|

-The short list of their duties includes preparing patients for treatments and teeth cleaning, and sterilize instruments.
-They often assist dentists during procedures by using suction equipment to clear their patients’ mouths.
-Dental assistants might also process oral X-rays and help with the maintenance of patients’ records.
-Depending on their licensing and certification, dental assistants might also help with fluoride and sealant applications and polishing teeth and dentures.
+The short list of their duties includes preparing patients for treatments and teeth cleanings, plus sterilizing instruments.
+They also often assist dentists during procedures by using suction equipment to clear patients’ mouths.
+Dental assistants might also process oral X-rays and help maintain patient records.
+Depending on their licensing and certification, dental assistants might help with fluoride and sealant applications and polishing teeth and dentures.

 “If I were hiring a dental assistant, I’d look for someone with some education and the licensure that’s appropriate for their state,” Pohl adds.
-“I’d also want a worker who was good with people, who is a team player, and who can get along with others, and who has an I’m-in-it-to-help-everybody attitude.”
+“I’d also want a worker who was good with people, who is a team player, and who can get along with others and who has an I’m-in-it-to-help-everybody attitude.”

 Last updated by Jada A. Graves.